barbifa/marvel_quizz/README.md

 You are going to answer 4 question and this game will try to identify which one you choose =)

+Disclaimer: For grading purpose, I need to clarify something haha Scarlet Witch can't actually fly =) I research about it.
+She can LEVITATE =D

 Built using:
 --------------------------------------------------------------------------------
 [git](https://git-scm.com/) for source control and